Everything PR News

 Marketing focuses on direct conversion pathways.
 PR focuses on credibility and trust that make marketing's conversions easier.
 Marketing asks "how many leads did that produce."
 PR asks "what do decision-makers think about us now that they didn't think three months ago."

-Marketing budgets are typically larger because conversion-related spend (paid media, digital acquisition) scales with business growth.
-PR budgets are typically smaller but higher-leverage because a single major placement can build more credibility than months of marketing.
+Marketing budgets are typically larger because conversion-related spend scales with business growth.
+PR budgets are typically smaller but higher-leverage — a single major placement can build more credibility than months of marketing.

 Marketing operates on quarterly and annual revenue cycles.
 PR operates on multi-year reputation cycles.
 A marketing campaign can be judged in 90 days.
 A PR investment often requires 18–24 months to produce its full impact.

 AI search and generative engines like ChatGPT, Perplexity, and Gemini increasingly blend the two disciplines.
 Brands that rank in AI answers rank because of earned coverage (PR) plus structured content (marketing).
 Neither discipline alone produces AI-era visibility.
-See GEO agency for the integrated approach.
+The discipline that integrates both for AI retrieval is Generative Engine Optimization.

 EPR Editorial Team